Easy Sugar-Free Simple Syrup Recipe

 On the other side, while I haven’t tried it, it looks like you can replace the xylitol for allulose to make this simple syrup (allulose has not been approved in the European Union, where I live, yet).

-You only need 3 ingredients to make sugar free simply syrup – you may even only use only 2, but the last optional ingredient is my opinion the “magic touch”.
+You only need 3 ingredients to make this keto-friendly syrup – you may even only use only 2, but the last optional ingredient is my opinion the “magic touch”.

 For more details about each ingredient, keep reading bellow.

 Just a few ingredients